Pyar Ke Sadqay: Plot

 "Pyar Ke Sadqay" is the story of Abdullah and Mahjabeen, who are social misfits.
 Mahjabeen's character is that of an ingénue.
 She is a naïve, quirky, clumsy, carefree, talkative, and mischievous young woman who has failed the tenth-grade multiple times.
 She is very innocent and fails to pick up on specific social cues.
 Presumably, she has a lower-middle-class family background.
 Abdullah is a shy, nerdy, soft-spoken, and socially awkward, out-of-place university student gifted in mathematics.
 He comes from an affluent upbringing and has been psychologically abused by his stepfather, Sarwar.
 Both protagonists are daydreamers with different aspirations; Mahjabeen fantasizes about escaping from her studies and getting married, while Abdullah dreams about a relationship with his crush and classmate, Shanzey.

 Mahjabeen and Abdullah know each other through her father, Munshi Jee, who works for Abdullah's family and business.
 Mahjabeen teases Abdullah occasionally, and they are acquaintances at the beginning of the series.
 Early in the series, Sarwar becomes smitten with Mahjabeen and plots to pursue her romantically.
 However, his desire to marry Mahjabeen is rejected by Munshi Jee as she is too innocent and young to marry someone as cunning and old as Sarwar.
-After both protagonists are rejected by their interests (with Mahjabeen's fiancé eloping with her best friend on her wedding day and Abdullah's crush rejecting his proposal), Abdullah marries Mahjabeen.
-He does this out of pity.
+After both protagonists are rejected by their interests (with Mahjabeen's fiancé eloping with her best friend on her wedding day and Abdullah's crush rejecting his proposal), Abdullah marries Mahjabeen out of pity.
 This angers Sarwar, and he secretly plots to ruin the gullible Abdullah's relationship with the ever-so-innocent Mahjabeen.
 He continuously insults Mahjabeen and tells Abdullah that she is unworthy of him.
 Although he listens to and believes his stepfather in the beginning, but then begins to like the small things that make her a "middle class" wife.

-As this happens, Shanzey, Abdullah's crush, marries the man she wanted to marry, a wealthy and high-class businessman.
+Shanzey, Abdullah's crush, marries the man she wanted to marry, a wealthy and high-class businessman.
 However, she finds him stubborn and selfish.
-She leaves him early in their marriage as she realises he is not the man she wants to spend the rest of her life with.
-At first, her father is hesitant to let her come home and stay; however, once he sees him abuse his daughter, he expels him and supports his daughter as she divorces him.
-Eventually, Shanzey realises she wants to marry someone like Abdullah, so she begins to pursue him with the guidance and support of Sarwar, who wants Mahjabeen to himself.
+She leaves him as soon as she realises he is not the man she wants to spend the rest of her life with.
+At first, her father is hesitant to let her come home and stay; however, once he sees her new husband abuse his daughter, he expels him and supports his daughter as she divorces him.
+Eventually, Shanzey realises she wants to marry someone like Abdullah, so she begins to pursue him with the guidance and support of Sarwar, who wants Mahjabeen for himself.